Thor Industries: Jayco

 Jayco is an RV maker based in Middlebury, Indiana.
 It was founded in 1968 by Lloyd and Bertha Bontrager and was acquired by Thor in 2016.
 It makes a variety of fold-down camping trailers, fifth wheels, motorhomes, toy haulers, and other travel trailers with brands like Starcraft RV, Highland Ridge and Entegra Coach.

 Keystone RV

 Keystone RV is a Goshen, Indiana-based RV manufacturer.
 It was founded in 1996 by Cole Davis and was listed at number 2 on the Inc. 500 list of the fastest growing companies in 2000.
 It was acquired by Thor in 2001 and manufactures luxury travel trailers and fifth wheel brands including Cougar, Montana, Laredo, Passport, and Sprinter.

 Thor Motor Coach

 Thor Motor Coach, a motor home manufacturer in Elkhart, Indiana, was created in 2010 through a consolidation of Four Winds International and Damon Motor Coach.
 Four Winds was first acquired by Thor in 1992 and Damon was acquired in 2003.

 Other

-Thor also operates several other RV manufacturers, including K-Z, Crossroads RV, and the latter's subsidiary, Redwood RV.
-Thor Industries also owns Postle Aluminum, a manufacturer of aluminum components that are often used in Thor's RVs.
+Thor operates several other RV manufacturers, including K-Z, Crossroads RV, and the latter's subsidiary, Redwood RV.

+The company also owns Postle Aluminum, a manufacturer of aluminum components, and AirXcel, a supplier of RV Parts and accessories.